-- to hunt on national forest lands: Class I (required for Class E or Class AAH). - to hunt with a handgun: Class A-1 (must be age 21 or older, required for all hunters except resident landowners hunting on their own land).
+- to hunt on national forest lands: Class I or Class I-L (required for Class E, Class E-L or Class AAH). - to hunt with a handgun: Class A-1 or Class A-1-L (must be age 18 or older, required for all hunters except resident landowners hunting on their own land).